Turistas: Plot

-Meanwhile, the rest of the group outside manage to break free from cages they have been contained in, and fight and kill one of Zamora’s associates, with the aid of Kiko who has returned to help them.
+Meanwhile, the rest of the group outside manage to break free from cages they have been contained in, and fight and kill one of Zamora's associates, with the aid of Kiko who has returned to help them.
 While Bea and Pru flee into the jungle, Alex, Kiko and Liam attempt to raid the cabin.
 They successfully rescue Finn, but he is shot in the head while escaping.
 Alex flees, while Liam decides to stay behind to fight back, only to be shot and captured for his organs to be salvaged.

 Alex and Kiko find Bea hiding near the river.
 The three head to the flooded cave where they find Pru.
 Diving and swimming to the cavern's secondary entrance, they find Zamora is also there, and he shoots at them in the water, killing Kiko and injuring Alex's hand.
 Alex, Bea and Pru are forced to backtrack into the cave; they become split up while stopping in pockets of air to breathe.
 Bea and the archer meet at the same spot, but Bea takes an arrow from the man, stabbing him in the neck and killing him.
 They all manage to escape the cave only to run into Zamora at the exit.
-Alex attacks and repeatedly hits him in the head with a rock, but is interrupted by one of Zamora's henchman who is armed with a rifle.
+Alex attacks and repeatedly hits him in the head with a rock, but is interrupted by Jamoru, one of Zamora's henchman who is armed with a rifle.

-Zamora instructs him to kill the trio but, seeing them vulnerable and scared, and Zamora in agony, the man hesitates.
-Pru tries to convince the gunman to spare them, pointing out Zamora's poor treatment of him.
-Zamora calls the gunman a coward, and is then shot in the head by the gunman who turns and walks off.
+Zamora instructs him to kill the trio but, seeing them vulnerable and scared, and Zamora in agony, Jamoru hesitates.
+Pru tries to convince Jamoru to spare them, pointing out Zamora's poor treatment of him.
+Zamora calls Jamoru a coward, and is then shot in the head by Jamoru who turns and walks off.
 Soon after, the survivors, coming out of the jungle, meet local villagers who take them in.

 Later, Alex, Bea, and Pru stand in line, waiting to board an airplane in silence while a couple of tourists behind them argue over going by bus.
 Alex turns and advises them to take the plane instead.